Retirement gift ideas that actually matter

 Notice the thread?

 The best retirement gifts aren't expensive.
 They're personal.
 They show effort.
 They show you paid attention.
-They transform a generic congratulations into something that says: I see you.
-I know you.
-I wanted to give you something that reflects that.

-• Interactive — Building it becomes an event, not just a gift.
+• Interactive — Building it becomes an event, not just a gift

-• Display-worthy — Frame it when you're done.
+• Display-worthy — Frame it when you're done

-• One of a kind — Nobody else has the same one.
+• One of a kind — Nobody else has the same one

-Whatever you choose, remember this: the best retirement gift shows you see them as a person — not just a position being vacated.
+Whatever you choose, remember this: the best retirement gift shows you see them as a person.
+Not just a position being vacated.

 Jordan